Skip to Content

 Layer 6: Sandboxed Execution

-SandboxedFs wraps all file operations:
+SandboxedFs wraps file operations with policy enforcement:

-• Path validation against the execution policy
+• Path validation against the execution policy (checkWriteAllowed)

-• File size validation before writes
+• File size validation before writes (checkFileSize)

-• Atomic write operations (temp-file + fs.renameSync — POSIX atomic rename prevents partial writes on crash)
+• Atomic write operations (temp-file + fs.renameSync, POSIX atomic rename prevents partial writes on crash)

 Layer 7: Immutable Audit Log